 One of my pet hates with briskets and steaks are people who try to overpower or mask the flavor with injections or heavy rubs.
 A beautiful piece of beef is a glorious thing indeed, and the natural flavor of a premium piece of meat should be celebrated, not overwhelmed.

-I was sent these gorgeous 100% fullblood Wagyu strip steaks from Lone Mountain Wagyu to work with, and wanted to come up with a flavor profile and recipe that showcased the natural glory of the beef, but was more than just another plain reverse sear.
+Particularly when you’re working with beautiful quality steak, the idea is to showcase the natural glory of the beef, but still add an interesting element of flavor.
 Compound butters provided the perfect answer!
 Much like a bernaise, horseradish or mustard sauce, you can add as much or little of the butter as you like, and the flavor serves to enhance the beef.
 I think we can also all agree, that adding butter to anything is always a great idea.

-And while I did choose all these flavors to work best with these NY Strips, you may find yourself adding the butters to popcorn, bread, baked potatoes, fish and just about anything else that could use some salty melty goodness.
+And while all these butter flavors to work great with steak, you may find yourself adding the butters to popcorn, bread, baked potatoes, fish and just about anything else that could use some salty melty goodness.
 The most important thing you need to know: use salted butter, add a little extra salt, too, and use the best quality butter you can get; it does taste noticeably better.

 Here are the flavors I came up with that are specifically designed to match with steak.
 To make compound butters, simply place a stick of butter in a bowl and to come to room temp until it’s extremely soft, then add in your extra ingredients (detailed below) and roll up tight in some cling film, twisting the ends to re-form into a tube shape, and place back in the fridge to re-solidify.
 These will last you at least a week or two in the fridge, unless you eat them all first…